stanwarri/picnic/README.md

 There are 2 reserved filter parameters: C (cover) and R (resize), but a custom filter can have a combination of 2 alphanumeric capital characters.

-When the file does not exists, the .htaccess automatically binds the request to *drumbs*, where the new image will be generated if the format is valid (and allowed) and the original file exists in the parent folder.
+When the file does not exist, the .htaccess automatically binds the request to *drumbs*, where the new image will be generated if the format is valid (and allowed) and the original file exists in the parent folder.